r1b/news-wires/docs/translators.md

 looks OK the reviewer will approve your request and merge the changes.
 If further editing is required, the reviewer will correspond with you in the comments section of the pull request that you created.
 You should receive email notifications for these comments so there is no need to repeatedly check the pull request page.

+For our example, you would complete & submit each pull request you created in the previous step.

 Congratulations!
 You are now a news-wires contributor. 🎉